QResourse/Sentinel-ETL/README.md

 pip install -r requirements.txt
 ### Edit config
 Rename the file config.xml.sample to config.xml
-Change the **BASE_URL** to the correct platfrom.
+Change the **BASE_URL** to the correct platform.
 See [platform-identification](https://www.qualys.com/platform-identification/)
 Change the **USERNAME** and **PASSWORD** information

-SQL Will work but the driver needs to be detected by the user.
+SQL Will work, but the driver needs to be detected by the user.
 In most cases please just keep the flag **USE_SQL** set to ***false***

 ## Release Notes
-1.0.0 - Innitial release;
+1.0.0 - Initial release;